 Frequently Asked Questions (FAQ)

 Any EMSC state partnership program that is interested in enhancing their ability to treat children or youth with special health care needs (CYSHCN) or children with behavioral health emergencies through telehealth.
+Additionally, alternate organizations that are partnered with an EMSC state partnership program are welcome to apply for this collaborative.

 We are recruiting participants regardless of location, patient volume, inpatient capabilities, or pediatric expertise.
 Our telehealth advisory committee will tailor collaborative activities to meet the needs and ongoing activities of your state/ territory.